 These are discussed in more depth in the Our Values section.

 Grace Primary School was established in January 2014 to provide high-quality, affordable private schooling, based on Christian foundations, to Pinelands and the surrounding community.
 It was founded by three Pinelands couples whose eldest children all joined the first class at the school.
 They were motivated by a desire for a richer, more stimulating, and less assessment-driven education than the CAPS curriculum currently offers, and one where biblical truth and values are upheld.

 The school currently has 7 classes (Grades 1-7) with a maximum of 18 children per class.
-We hope to add a Grade R class once space allows.
 In 2017 we moved into Phase 1 of our beautiful new building in Protea Close, Pinelands, and in January 2023 we took occupation of the final Phase of our premises which added space for a library, science/art room, and music/aftercare room.